WeirdConstructor/Kickmess/README.md

 # Kickmess - A Kick Drum Synthesizer

-This project ports the easy to use and good sounding _Kicker_ plugin from LMMS to a reusable audio plugin format on Linux.
-The DSP code has been ported and also slightly changed, that means an accurate reimplementation of _Kicker_ is out of scope.
+Kickmess is a port of the easy to use and good sounding _Kicker_ plugin from LMMS to a reusable audio plugin format on Linux (VST currently).
+The DSP code has been ported and also changed, that means an accurate reimplementation of _Kicker_ is out of scope.

-Currently this crate generates a VST (Version 2.4) plugin.
-Eventually this will be changed to LV2, once rust-lv2 does not require the _inPlaceBroken_ feature anymore.

-Support for other platforms (Windows or MacOS) is currently out of scope, but depending on the amount of code I might be okay to maintain contributions.

 <a href="http://m8geil.de/data/git/kickmess/res/screenshot1.png">
 <img align="left" width="811" height="556" src="http://m8geil.de/data/git/kickmess/res/screenshot1.png">
 </a>

+## Features

+- Sine oscillator
+- Noise oscillator
+- Pitch and amplitude envelopes with configurable exponential slope
+- Pitch from MIDI note
+- Simple Distortion effect

+More features and changes might be added and before Version 1.0 is released.
+I can't guarantee that your presets will sound the same.
+After Version 1.0 significant changes will come with a change in the major version number.

+Currently only VST 2 plugins are provided.
+Eventually this will be changed to LV2, once rust-lv2 does not require the _inPlaceBroken_ feature anymore and the plugins work in Ardour.

+Support for more platforms (MacOS) is currently out of scope.

 ## State of Development

 This project is still (2021-01-08) under development and considered useable for what it is.
 There are features missing, which might come in future.
+And until version 1.0 is released I can't guarantee that your presets will all sound the same.

 Make sure to follow [Weird Constructors Mastodon account](https://mastodon.online/web/accounts/150371) or the releases of this